 One of the strengths of the MITRE ATT&CK® framework is that it describes and documents the techniques and methods used by groups of adversaries.

-The "Initial Access" tactic, for example, comprises 10 techniques:
+The "Initial Access" tactic for example, includes 10 techniques:

-Each of the framework's techniques is described in detail, illustrated by case studies (with the name of the malware used, for example) and accompanied by detection and remediation mechanisms.
+Each of the framework's techniques is described in detail, illustrated with case studies (including the name of the malware used, for example) and accompanied by detection and remediation mechanisms.

 How do I implement the MITRE ATT&CK® framework?